dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.27/_index.md

-The User Detail report is not showing AutoClose statistics, or data for any account with no documents, or has documents with no codes, but direct coding via 3M CRS has occurred.
+The User Detail report is not showing AutoClose statistics, or data for any account with no documents, or has documents with no codes, but direct coding via Solventum CRS has occurred.
 This has been corrected.

 ### CACTWO-5393 (Important)